 caeron Posted March 31, 2021 Posted March 31, 2021 Cute guy and I wish him luck.
 I remember naively thinking that the embrace of open markets would lead to more opening in Chinese society.
 Events have proven how wrong that was.
 Quote

 TotallyOz Posted March 31, 2021 Posted March 31, 2021 It is sad that only the flight attendant was the one outed and fired.
 What a double standard. (clearly, neither should have been fired) I have been to many places in China and love the gay guys there.
 There are also tons of them that visit Bangkok.
 I wish this guy the best.
-I am not sure how far this will go but I hope he wins and creates more change in that society.
-Lucky and reader 2 Quote
+I am not sure how far this will go but I hope he wins and creates more change in that society. reader and Lucky 2 Quote

 PeterRS Posted April 1, 2021 Author Posted April 1, 2021 8 hours ago, caeron said: I remember naively thinking that the embrace of open markets would lead to more opening in Chinese society.
 Events have proven how wrong that was.
 I read many pundits claiming that Hong Kong wold become the model for Taiwan returning to the embrace of the mainland.
 Deng Xiao-ping's one-country-two-systems model that is enshrined in law and registered at the United Nations promised Hong Kong a large degree of autonomy for 50 years - i.e. until 2047.
 It was believed by most that by then China would be more capitalist than Hong Kong and with a more democratic system of governance in place.
 Once again events have proven how wrong that prognostication was!
 With all the panic around the world over covid19, Xi Jin-ping has totally blown that international agreement between Britain and China to bits.
 I do think, though, that the protestors who all but closed the central business district for months in 2014 and the excesses of some the protests in 2019 gave the mandarins in Beijing the excuse they needed to clamp down hard.
 Go back in time and it is clear to me that Britain is at the root cause of the problem.
 It had many decades to introduce a form of true democracy in Hong Kong.
 It did virtually nothing.
 What Hong Kong had got by the early 1990s was a sham form of very weak democracy that was democratic in name only.
 But it had the promise of both governments of much greater democracy by 2017.
 Then the last Hong Kong Governor, Christopher Patten, went behind everyone's back, including the British Prime Minister who appointed him, broke the provisions of the Basic Law which mandated in an international treaty that any changes prior to 1997 had to be be discussed and agreed by both sides, and announced that he would unilaterally introduce greater democracy.
 China was furious and the British government was far from pleased.
 At a stroke Patten ensured that China was never going to trust Britain and that it would have its way in Hong Kong sooner rather than later.
 So the Taiwan question is now front and centre once again.
 Legally, its status depends on which international Treaty legal scholars believe is the more valid.
 In 1943 there was a Conference in Cairo between the Roosevelt, Churchill and their Asian ally, the ruler of China Chiang Kai-shek, to reach an agreement on the fate of Japanese occupied colonies after the end of the War.
 It was formally agreed all were to be returned to the countries from which Japan had annexed them.
 By then, China had ruled Taiwan for more than 200 years.
 When Chiang lost the revolutionary war with the communists and fled to Taiwan, the west was horrified.
 Two large communist powers was at least one too many.
 So another Conference was arranged in San Francisco in 1951 at which Japan renounced sovereignty over Taiwan.
 Crucially no agreement was reached over who should become the new sovereign power.
 Hence all the war games around Taiwan for decades thereafter.
 If China takes it back by force which it is perfectly capable of doing very quickly, will the US and other countries now fight on the island's behalf?
 I cannot see it.
 And how would that scenario affect the progress of the fledgling LGBT movement on the mainland?
 How would it affect the situation re gay marriage which Taiwan has legally adopted?
 Over the last few years Xi Jin-ping has solidified his power by getting rid of most of his opponents.
 He is now the most powerful leader China has ever had.
 Can we hope that the remains of the anti-Xi movement may eventually be able to topple him?
-Ruthrieston, caeron, TotallyOz and 1 other 3 1 Quote
+TotallyOz, caeron, reader and 1 other 3 1 Quote

 fedssocr Posted April 2, 2021 Posted April 2, 2021 Of course Taiwan does have a fairly advanced military.
 And the people mostly consider themselves to be Taiwanese, not Chinese.
 So I don't think it would be easy for the Chinese to takeover or rule.
 The US seems to be trying to draw together the other democracies in the neighborhood to counter China's expansionist plans.
 China has a lot of looming problems demographically and otherwise.
 Xi will do whatever he wants for the rest of his life.
 As you say there doesn't seem to be anyone to challenge him at this point.
 He seems to see himself as an emporer and the CCP has given him what he wants.
 Quote